DukeofStars/seas/README.md

 ###### Note
 The Seas project is still under heavy development and is not yet ready for use.

-## Jasp
-Jasp stands for Just A Simple Progress bar.

 ## Jellyfish
 Jellyfish is a barebones, global package format that is extendable.
 It serves as a kind of base, where everything else branches off.
 It also contains some boilerplate code for setting up a jellyfish repository with rocket.